nhsconnect/national-document-repository-infrastructure/infrastructure/modules/route53/README.md

 # Route53 DNS Records Module

-This Terraform module provisions Route53 DNS records and zones to support custom domains for both API Gateway and Fargate services.
-It can either look up an existing zone or create a new one, depending on configuration.

-The module is intended for managing DNS infrastructure for applications with multiple service endpoints in a shared or custom-managed domain structure.

----

 ## Features

-- [x] Create or look up a Route53 hosted zone
+- Create or look up a Route53 hosted zone
-- [x] DNS record for custom domain API Gateway mapping
+- DNS record for custom domain API Gateway mapping
-- [x] Creates workspace-based CNAME for a configurable DNS name
+- Creates workspace-based CNAME for a configurable DNS name
-- [x] Allows lookup of a certificate domain for external DNS records.
+- Allows lookup of a certificate domain for external DNS records.
-- [x] Configurable ownership and environment tagging
+- Configurable ownership and environment tagging

 ---